euclidts/viage/README.md

 ## TODO

 * timeout for connection (3h)
-* chagne state consectuively in state page
 * position Title in error header
-* hide paid Accounts in listview (but find with search)
-* drop zone encompass buttons
 * basic text for new credentials

 * NPA in relation to Canton